 - Carry out process-related interpretation of primary sedimentary structures and common assemblages of sedimentary structures

 - Recognize diagnostic attributes for fluvial, tidal, transitional fluvial-tidal and coastal depositional facies in outcrop and core.

 - Fundamentals of flowing water and sediment transport

 - Bedforms and sedimentary structure formed by unidirectional flow

 - Influence of wave action on bedforms and sedimentary structure

 - Aeolian sedimentary structures

-- Diagnostic criteria for the recognition of fluvial, tidal, transitional fluvial-tidal, coastal and aeolian sedimentary environments in outcrop and core
+- Diagnostic criteria for the recognition of fluvial, tidal, transitional fluvial-tidal and coastal barrier sedimentary environments in outcrop and core.

 Participants should have some familiarity with the basic principles of sedimentology.

 About the instructor